Clark Kellogg: NBA

 In 1982, Kellogg declared for the NBA draft after his junior year of college and was a 1st round draft pick (8th overall) of the Indiana Pacers.
 In his first season, he was selected as a member of the NBA All-Rookie Team.
 He is one of only a handful of rookies in NBA history to average 20 points and 10 rebounds a game, having averaged 20.1 points, 10.6 rebounds, and 2.6 assists per game.
 Kellogg came in second place in NBA Rookie of the Year voting, losing to Terry Cummings, who is also one of the only four players to average 20 points and 10 rebounds in a rookie season and not make the Basketball Hall of Fame.
 Following his rookie year success, Kellogg was much heralded as the next breakout NBA superstar.
 Converse signed him to an endorsement deal, to release his own Converse "Special K" sneaker.
 However, he only played three full seasons, and portions of two others, for the Pacers before chronic knee problems forced him to retire.
 During his three full seasons with the Pacers, the Pacers were a combined 68–178.

 Personal life

-Kellogg has two sons, Alex and Nick, and a daughter, Talisa.
+Kellogg married his wife, Rosy, in 1983.
+They have two sons, Clark (Alex) and Nick, and a daughter, Talisa.
+Alex played basketball for Providence College and Ohio University.
 Nick played basketball for Ohio University and Talisa played Division I volleyball at Georgia Tech.

 Kellogg became a Christian in 1985 after questioning his "purpose in life."
 Kellogg has spoken about his faith saying, "...my faith remains my foundation.
 Christ is my all and the driver of my life."